RosetheOnly/AI-tools-/README.md

 Compare Scikit-learn and TensorFlow in terms of:
-Target applications (e.g., classical ML vs. deep learning).
-Ease of use for beginners.
+Target applications (e.g., classical ML vs. deep learning), Ease of use for beginners, and
 Community support.
 ---